l0r3zz/sloblackswan/content/slo-bestiary-intro/slo-bestiary-intro.md

 The test: Could you have predicted this event by analyzing historical data, even if you'd been very clever and very paranoid?
 If yes, it's not a Black Swan.

 **Examples:**
+- Apollo 13 Moonshot (catastrophic failure, not in any playbook or simulation)
 - The 1980 ARPANET collapse (first major network cascade)
 - The Morris Worm (first internet worm, new category of threat)
 - September 11th attacks (for infrastructure impact, not the event itself)